Upcoming Webinar: Least Privileged AccessSign up now

 Logging policies

 An unverified VPN may log all of your browsing data, which can be harmful if anonymity and privacy are the top priorities for your organization.
-The best way to ensure your VPN is adhering to their stated logging policies is to check for audits.
-Some VPN providers submit to voluntary verification of their logging as a way to prove their claims.
-Additionally, some VPNs have proven adherence to logging policies through documented court proceedings.
+Audits are the best way to see if your VPN is holding up their stated logging policies.

 Data leaks

-The security and privacy that VPNs promise is only possible when VPN developers use necessary standards and protocols.
+The security and privacy VPNs promise is only possible when the developers use necessary standards and protocols.
 VPNs that adhere to stated logging policies have less vulnerable data to expose.
-However, most VPNs have experienced at least minor incursions at one point or another.
-Accidental configuration and developer errors can lead to information leaking.

 Bad privacy policies

 Some VPNs aim to collect as much PII as possible.
-Carefully reviewing a VPN provider's privacy policy regarding data collection is essential before using their product.
-Users more often than not blindly accept privacy policies, leading to a severe invasion of privacy without the users even realizing it.
-Even commercial VPN developers have been caught selling user data and reselling bandwidth.
+Carefully review a VPN provider's privacy policy regarding data collection before using their product.

-You should especially pay attention to policies surrounding the collection of connection logs, IP address logs, and traffic logs.
+Pay extra attention to policies surrounding the collection of connection logs, IP address logs, and traffic logs.
 These logs often contain sensitive data and browsing history and can connect individuals to accounts.
-This can impact individual and corporate VPN users as some work-from-home and traveling employees could be accessing sensitive company data that should not be exposed.
+This can impact individual and corporate VPN users as some work-from-home and traveling employees could be accessing sensitive company data that shouldn't be exposed.

 Malware infection and security vulnerabilities